German Shepherd Anxiety: When Protectiveness Becomes a Problem

 How do I calm down a reactive German Shepherd?

-Evidence-informed guide
+Evidence-informed article

 Selected references